Pull Requests β Let's Squash Bugs & Build Features!ΒΆ

 To take ownership of an unassigned issue: Leave a polite comment like:

-.
+"Iβd try to work on this!"or just a single"take".
 This signals your intent and allows maintainers to assign it to you.Responsibility Note

 Claiming an issue means youβll be responsible for following up and resolving it.
 If circumstances prevent you from continuing, please update the thread promptly so others can help.